 The Auglaize County Educational Service Center (the "Educational Service Center") is located in Wapakoneta, Ohio, the county seat.
-The Educational Service Center supplies supervisory, special education, administrative, and other services to the Minster, New Bremen, New Knoxville, and Waynesfield-Goshen Local School Educational Service Centers, the St. Marys and Wapakoneta Educational Service Center School Educational Service Centers, Ada, Hardin Northern, Kenton, and Ridgemont schools in Hardin County, and the Auglaize County Educational Academy (community school).
+The Educational Service Center supplies supervisory, special education, administrative, and other services to the Minster, New Bremen, New Knoxville, and Waynesfield-Goshen Local School Districts, the St. Marys and Wapakoneta City School Districts, and the Auglaize County Educational Academy (community school).
 The Educational Service Center furnishes leadership and consulting services designed to strengthen these school districts in areas they are unable to finance or staff independently.

 The Educational Service Center operates under a locally-elected Board of Education consisting of five members elected at-large for staggered four-year terms.
-The Educational Service Center has 9 administrators, 99 classified employees, and 37 certified employees who provide services to the local school districts and the community school.
+The Educational Service Center has 9 administrators, 96 classified employees, and 40 certified employees who provide services to the local school districts and the community school.